jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 ### Assign the Solution Center Instance Admin role to a user account for an instance
 #### Who can perform this function?
 Any of the roles below:
-* Solution Center Administrator
+* Solution Center Admin
-* Solution Center Company Administrator
+* Solution Center Company Admin
-* Solution Center Solution Administrator
+* Solution Center Solution Admin
-* Solution Center Instance Administrator
+* Solution Center Instance Admin

 #### Steps:
 1. Click the **Solutions** tab.